jedisct1/libsodium-doc/installation/README.md

 If a security issue is discovered, it gets fixed in the stable branch of all supported versions, and a new point release follows shortly after.

 You can choose to only use point releases if you prefer.
-But stable releases mean your dependencies stay maintained and secure even when a new point release hasn't been tagged yet.
+But stable releases mean your dependencies stay maintained and secure even when a new point release hasn’t been tagged yet.

 ## Compilation on Unix-like systems